Approximate Bayesian Computation with Path Signatures

 \subsection{Computational complexity}

-Evaluating the signature kernel for two streams $\by \in \mathcal{S}_{n}\left(\mathbb{R}^d\right)$ and $\bx \in \mathcal{S}_m\left(\mathbb{R}^d\right)$ has complexity that is linear in $d$ and linear in the product $nm$ \citep{salvi2020computing}.
-However, \citet{salvi2020computing} note that by parallelising the numerical computation of the signature kernel trick, which is possible on GPUs provided certain conditions are met, it is possible to reduce the computational complexity to linear in the length of the time series.
-In either case, this compares favourably with \gls{mmd}, which has complexity $\mathcal{O}\left(n^2\right)$ \citep{Park2016}, and \gls{wass}, which in multivariate settings is known to scale poorly with the number of data. \citet{Bernton2019}, for example, note costs of order $n^3$ when the Hungarian algorithm is used to solve the assignment problem.
+Evaluating the signature kernel for two streams $\by \in \mcal{X}^n$ and $\bx \in \mcal{X}^m$ with $\mcal{X} = \mathbb{R}^d$ has complexity that is linear in $d$ and linear in the product $nm$ \citep{salvi2020computing}.
+This is likewise the case for \gls{mmd}, which has complexity $\mathcal{O}\left(n^2\right)$ \citep{Park2016}, and compares favourably with \gls{wass}, which in multivariate settings is known to scale poorly with the number of data. \citet{Bernton2019}, for example, note costs of order $n^3$ when the Hungarian algorithm is used to solve the assignment problem.
 Alternative algorithms with favourable performance (compared to the Hungarian algorithm) are an active area of research, however scalability with data remains a problem for the application of Wasserstein \gls{abc} in large data settings.